NOAA-OWP/ngen/doc/BMI_MODELS.md

 #### Additional Bootstrapping Function Needed

-BMI models written in **C** should provide one extra function in order to be compatible with NextGen:
+BMI models written in **C** should implement an extra "registration" function in order to be compatible with NextGen.
+By default, this registration function is expected to be:

     Bmi* register_bmi(Bmi *model);

+It is possible to configure a different name for the function within the NGen realization config, but the return type and parameter list must be as noted here.

-This function must set the member pointers of the passed `Bmi` struct param to the appropriate analogous functions.
-E.g., the `initialize` member of the the model, defined fully as:
+The implemented function must set the member pointers of the passed `Bmi` struct to the appropriate analogous functions inside the model.
+E.g., the `initialize` member of the struct:

     int (*initialize)(struct Bmi *self, const char *config_file)

-needs to be set to the function for initializing models.
+needs to be set to the module's function the performs the BMI initialization.
 This will probably be something like:

     static int Initialize (Bmi *self, const char *file)

+So the registration function may look something like:

+    Bmi* register_bmi_cfe(Bmi *model) {
+        if (model) {
+            ...
+            model->initialize = Initialize;
+            ...

-Examples for how to write this registration function can be found in the local CFE BMI implementation, specifically in [extern/cfe/src/bmi_cfe.c](../extern/cfe/src/bmi_cfe.c), or in the official CSDMS *bmi-example-c* repo near the bottom of the [bmi-heat.c](https://github.com/csdms/bmi-example-c/blob/master/heat/bmi_heat.c) file.
+Full examples for how to write this registration function can be found in the local CFE BMI implementation, specifically in [extern/cfe/src/bmi_cfe.c](../extern/cfe/src/bmi_cfe.c), or in the official CSDMS *bmi-example-c* repo near the bottom of the [bmi-heat.c](https://github.com/csdms/bmi-example-c/blob/master/heat/bmi_heat.c) file.

 ##### Why?
 This is needed both due to the design of the **C** language variant of BMI, and the limitations of C regarding duplication of function names.
 The latter becomes significant when more than one BMI C library is used at once.
 Even if that is actively the case, NextGen is designed to accomodate that case, so this requirement is in place.